 When we receive a Payment Instruction from you, you authorize us to debit your Payment Account and remit funds on your behalf.
 You also authorize us to credit your Payment Account for the receipt of payments, including, but not limited to, those payments returned to us from Recipients to whom you sent payment(s) or cancelled and returned to you because the processing of the payment transaction could not be completed.
 When you use Digital Services to make transfers from credit accounts, you agree that we may take any action required to obtain cash advances on your behalf, including charging your linked credit account without your signature.
 Each transfer made from a credit card account is treated as a cash advance from that account and is subject to the terms of your cardmember agreement.

 If there are insufficient funds in the Payment Account to make payments you have authorized, we may either refuse to make the payment or we may make the payment and thereby overdraw the Payment Account.
-In either case, you are responsible for any insufficient funds or overdraft charges we may impose.
+In either case, you are responsible for any overdraft fees incurred.
+Both Consumer and Business Accounts may be charged Overdraft Paid Fees or Extended Overdraft Fees.
+Business Accounts may be charged Overdraft Returned Fees.
+See Your Deposit Account Agreement for more details on when these fees may be imposed.
 We reserve the right to refuse to honor Payment Instructions that reasonably appear to be fraudulent, erroneous, or in violation of this Agreement.

 We reserve the right to select the method for completing your Payment Instruction.
 These payment methods may include a payment using the ACH network, an electronic payment, an electronic to check payment, or a paper check issued on your behalf.
 Funds remitted to the Payee via paper check will not be deducted from your Payment Account until the paper check is presented to us for payment.